 Students examine how specific systems are designed and applied to achieve particular outcomes through the use of tools, and CNC equipment.
 They record their progress in a folio of design and development work.
-The course includes an excursion to experience industrial design at first hand.
-Students investigate design-related topics and report on their findings.

 - 1. Coursework & Practical 70% - 2.
 Examination 30%